ishandutta2007/free-api/README.md

  - National postal code query ( Can be called online) : Query the postal code of the area by the place name, accurate to the street - <a href="https://www.free-api.com/doc/213" target='_blank'> Interface address </a>

- - Zhou Gong Jie Meng (can be called online) : Zhou Gong Jie Meng Daqu—— <a href="https://www.free-api.com/doc/214" target=' _blank '> Interface address </a>
+ - Zhou Gong Jie Meng (can be called online) : Zhou Gong Jie Meng Daqu- <a href="https://www.free-api.com/doc/214" target=' _blank '> Interface address </a>

  - Celebrity quotes (can be called online) : Query celebrity quotes by keyword - <a href="https: //www.free-api. com/doc/215" target='_ blank'> Interface address </a>